Fanny Basch-Mahler: Teaching

-From 1898 onwards Fanny offered private piano tuition, then in August 1910 it was announced that "the pianist Frln.Fanny Basch-Mahler had been won over by the management of the New Conservertory as a teacher on the piano training course".
+From 1898 onwards Fanny offered private piano tuition, then in August 1910 it was announced that "the pianist Frau Fanny Basch-Mahler had been won over by the management of the New Conservatory as a teacher on the piano training course".

 New Vienna Conservatoire

 The Vienna Conservatoire, where Fanny had once been a student herself, had held a monopoly on music education in Vienna for decades, but after a change in the law, the Neues Wiener Konservatorium was able to open and offer a broader curriculum.

 In 1922 she organised two concerts to showcase her students.
 The first took place on a Sunday afternoon at the Concordia Club where some of her students would perform alongside established artists.
 The second took place two weeks later at the Mozartsaal.

 On 25 June 1928 the President of Austria, Wilhelm Miklas, awarded Fanny with the title of Professor on the recommendation of the Minister of Education.
 The title of Professor was one that only the President could bestow on an individual.
 "The Federal President recently awarded title of professor to the excellent Viennese pianist Fanny Basch-Mahler.
-The artist, who is a teacher of the New Vienna Conservatoire, graduated from the Vienna Conservetoire herself and has enjoyed a brilliant reputation as an outstanding pianist and teacher for many years.
+The artist, who is a teacher of the New Vienna Conservatoire, graduated from the Vienna Conservatoire herself and has enjoyed a brilliant reputation as an outstanding pianist and teacher for many years.
 Prof. Basch-Mahler was close friends with Johannes Brahms and Karl Goldmark.
 On the occasion of the well-deserved award the beloved and esteemed artist received a lot of congratulations from all social circles."Notably the Wiener Sonn- und Montags-Zeitung described her as having a "fiery personality".

 She retired in 1929 at the age of seventy-five.